luccabb/lazy_smp/README.md

 This engine implements the UCI protocol and can be used as a bot on [Lichess](https://lichess.org).
 You can use the python bridge between Lichess Bot API and the engine: [https://github.com/ShailChoksi/lichess-bot](https://github.com/ShailChoksi/lichess-bot).

 To run it as a bot you'll need to produce a python executable.
-[PyInstaller](https://pyinstaller.readthedocs.io/en/stable/) can be used by running the following code:
+[PyInstaller](https://pyinstaller.readthedocs.io/en/stable/) can produce it by running the following command:

 `python3 -m PyInstaller main.py`